roshashaik2326/Ai-Agent-Project/healthcare.md

    cd healthcare_xai
    pip install -r requirements.txt
    ```
-3. Run the app:
+3. Launch the app:
    ```
    streamlit run app.py
    ```
-4. Upload patient data and view predictions with explanations.
+4. Use the interface to upload patient data, view predictions, and explore explanations.

-**Colab Notebook:**
+**Working in Google Colab:**
-Open the provided Colab link, run all cells, and interact with the notebook for end-to-end demonstration.
+- Open the provided Colab notebook.
+- Run all cells for a complete demonstration of data loading, model training, and explainability.

 ---